-In addition to offering you regular assistance before and/or after school with your schoolwork, Thomas Jefferson Middle School offers you the opportunity to get together with friends to enjoy something special.
-You will are invited to join clubs and activities such as Basketball, Soccer, Cross Country, Band, Yearbook, STEPS Girls Mentoring Group, TJ Achievers, Environmental Activist Club, Kids Chronicle, Student Council, Orchestra, and Chorus.
-Clubs and activities are offered Tuesday through Thursday from 3:15 pm to 4:00 pm.
+Students are invited to join clubs and activities such as Intramural Sports, Band, Yearbook, STEPS Girls Mentoring Group, TJ Achievers, Environmental Activist Club, Kids Chronicle, Student Council, Orchestra, and Chorus. clubs and activities are offered Tuesday through Thursday from 3:15 pm to 4:00 pm.
 To participate in extracurricular activities, clubs, and/or interscholastic sports, students must adhere to the eligibility criteria.